Gray-Wu/AOE4-season-5-6-statistics/README.md

 See [AOE4 S5 & S6 Dashboard]()

+#### Calculating each civilization's win rate and pick rate for each rank group.
+Calculating each civilization's win rate for each map and for each rank group
 ```R
 all = read.csv("C:\\Users\\gwu\\Desktop\\GA DataA\\R Project files\\AOE 4\\Season 5 Analysis\\AOE4 S5 1V1 RANKED DATA.csv")